-• During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
-The group of year 6 children, who met with the inspectors, know what to do if they have any worries about their well-being and relayed how they would deal with concerns they may have through their roles as 'anti-bullying ambassadors.'
-The children know how to keep safe online when at school or at home.
+During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education (DE).
+The ETI met with a group of year 6 children who reported that they feel safe in school and know what to do if they have any concerns about their safety and well-being.
 However, owing to the action short of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.